Jolly9642/Russian_Roulette_Discord_Bot/README.md

 ,cancel    will cancel the challenge (anyone can cancel a match in case one gets left up)

 ,help      will spit out basic functionality.

+UPDATE:

+I added intents so it works again.
+I also simplified the way it iterates through users on a server!
+Enjoy!